CMHAAorg/cmhaa-website/site/content/resources/its-the-office-but-not-as-we-know-it.md

 industry: All Industries
 modules:
   - type: quote
-    quote_text: Creating mentally healthy workplaces is a shared responsibility and does not fall solely on employers.
-Insurers, healthcare professionals and government organisations also have an important role to play in a rapidly changing work environment, which now encompasses a surge in remote working.
+    quote_text: "> Creating mentally healthy workplaces is a shared responsibility and does not fall solely on employers.
+Insurers, healthcare professionals and government organisations also have an important role to play in a rapidly changing work environment, which now encompasses a surge in remote working."
 ---
 The cost of mental illness is indisputable.
 According to the 2020 Productivity Commission report, psychological injury in the workplace costs the Australian economy $39 billion each year in lost productivity and participation.

 Leading workers’ compensation insurer, Allianz, has reported workplace mental health injuries are on the rise – with active psychological claims increasing by 12% since the pandemic began1.
 Allianz Australia’s 2021 report, Finding the Balance in the Modern Workplace, is Allianz’s third annual online survey of 1,050 Australian employees, from middle managers, down.

-**Chief General Manager of Personal Injury at Allianz Australia**, **Julie Mitchell**, says the loss of routine during the pandemic has affected people’s recovery and holistic wellbeing.
+**Chief General Manager of Personal Injury** at **Allianz Australia**, **Julie Mitchell**, says the loss of routine during the pandemic has affected people’s recovery and holistic wellbeing.
 ‘What’s more, the pandemic hindered some injured workers’ return to work, with their treatments and appointments delayed due to lockdowns.’

 As of June 2021, the Families in Australia Survey: Towards COVID Normal conducted by the Australian Institute of Family Studies found two thirds of employed respondents were sometimes or always working from home, compared to 42% pre-COVID.